gojek/weaver/README.md

 ## Architecture

 <p align="center"><img src="docs/weaver_architecture.png" width="860"></p>

+Weaver uses `etcd` as a control plane to match the incoming requests against a particular route config and shard the traffic to different backends based on some sharding strategy.

+Weaver can be configured for different routes matching different paths with various sharding strategies through a simple route config named ACL.

+The various sharding strategies supported by weaver are:

+- Consistent hashing (hashring)
+- Simple lookup based
+- Modulo
+- Prefix lookup
+- S2 based

+## Configuration

+### Defining ACL's

 ## Contributing
 If you'd like to contribute to the project, refer to the [contributing documentation](https://github.com/gojektech/heimdall/blob/master/CONTRIBUTING.md)